signify-nz/silverstripe-security-headers/docs/en/02_csp-options.md

-# Content Security Policy Violations Report
+# Content Security Policy Options

 Unless disabled ([see below](#disabling-reporting), content security policy violations will automatically be added to a report in the CMS in the reports section (at `/admin/reports/show/Signify-SecurityHeaders-Reports-CSPViolationsReport`).
 Both the report-uri directive and the report-to directive/header combination are supported, though report-to is currently disabled by default as the implementation for that directive and header are expected to change (see the [working draft](https://www.w3.org/TR/reporting/) and the [editor's draft](https://w3c.github.io/reporting/)).